pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 parent=$IFACE_ID
 ```

-Use ‘parent’ to define the primary interface used for the bridge:
+Use `parent` to define the primary interface used for the bridge:

 ```
 maas admin interfaces create-bridge 4efwb4 name=bridged0 parent=4